nhsd-exeter/dos-integration/README.md

 ### Remove deployment on Pull Request merge

 When a pull request is merged it will run an AWS CodeBuild project that will destroy the environment if it exists.
-The AWS CodeBuild project can be found within the development-pipeline terraform stack.
+The AWS CodeBuild project can be found within the development-pipeline Terraform stack.

 ### Secrets